Introduction

 - Quick screening rules (2% rule, 50% rule) help identify profitable properties before deeper analysis

-- Target 6-10% cash-on-cash returns to compensate for concentrated risk and illiquidity
+- A 6-10% cash-on-cash return target compensates for concentrated risk and illiquidity

 - Cost segregation can turn 20-40% of property costs into accelerated deductions, boosting first-year cash flow